Nowaaru/suwariyomi.rs/CONTRIBUTING.md

   a commit should never contain modifications to more than one field. there is only one exception: **if you are reflecting an interface change** e.g. ipc

+  it is optional to use square brackets, parenthesis, or curly brackets for the field.

 - **Pull Requests**